 - An introduction to parallel data pipeline approaches.

 Students will usually have a relevant undergraduate degree, but lesser qualifications and/or relevant work experience will be considered on an individual basis.
-Applicants must also be a Scottish or EU resident to be eligible for this funded intake.

-This course will launch on 31 May.
+Applications close Friday 21 May at midday.
+This course will launch on 30 May.

 How you’ll be taught and assessed